-Microsoft made it easier to mount the ISO file starting Windows 8.
+Microsoft made it easier to mount the ISO file, starting with Windows 8.
 From Windows 8, we get an official built-in application using which we can mount an ISO file to either a virtual CD or DVD drive.
-The same goes with Windows 11 too, it also comes with the official application using which we can mount ISO files.
+The same goes for Windows 11; it also comes with the official application to mount ISO files.

 What is an ISO file?

 ISO images are another name for ISO files.
 It’s a single file that represents the full CD or DVD perfectly.
 Consider an ISO file to be a box that contains all of the components for anything that has to be assembled, such as a child’s toy that requires assembly.
 The toy components arrive in a box that serves no use as a toy, but once taken out and put together, the things within become what you wish to use.

 In the same way, an ISO file functions.
 If the File can’t be opened, assembled, and used, it’s useless.
 Because the program’s contents may be neatly packed as a single file, ISO images are frequently used to deliver big applications via the Internet.
 Even Microsoft used the same to release a preview of Windows 11 to insider users.